-Where I can get to them - plus the sleeping berths.
+Mount them where you can get to them - plus the sleeping berths.
 If you awake to a fire, you may have to fight your way out of it.
 Every other extinguisher should be kept in a convenient place - near the galley but not in it, near the engine but not within the engine space, etc. Use common sense.

-Boats Afire - Now What?
+Boat's Afire - Now What?!

 Act quickly.
 If you have help aboard, use it.
-Have someone turn the boat so the fire is down wind and proceed ahead as slowly as possible to maintain steerage.
-This will buy you time as the fire can't fight its way upwind easily.
-And have the helmsman call the USCG on VHF-16.
+Have someone turn the boat so the fire is downwind and proceed ahead as slowly as possible to maintain steerage.
+This will buy time, as the fire can't fight its way upwind easily.
+Have the helmsman call the USCG on VHF-16.
 Get the "rescue starts now" clock going.
-While reaching for the fire extinguishers, yell - "everybody into life-jackets!"
+While reaching for the extinguishers, yell - "everybody into life-jackets!"
 If you do have to abandon ship, you are prepared.
-Aim the fire extinguisher at the base of the flame, not the flames themselves.
-You are seeking to smoother the source of the fire, not the flames per se.
-Move the fire do have to abandon ship, you are prepared.
-Aim the fire extinguisher at the base of the flame, not the flames themselves.
-You are seeking to smother the source of the fire, not the flames per se.
-Move the fire extinguisher back and forth across the source of the flame to spread the coverage.
-If the fire has a source such a flowing charge or liquid, and you can get to a shut-off valve, shut it off and starve the fire.
+Aim the extinguisher at the base of the flame, not the flames themselves - you want to smother the source of the fire.
+Move the extinguisher back and forth across the source of the flame to spread the coverage.
+If the fire has a source, such as a flowing charge or liquid, and you can get to a shut-off valve, shut it off and starve the fire. ◆